wp-plugins/tweet-button-with-shortening/readme.txt

 If you're having issues with this plugin, please let us know at support+tbws [at] awe.sm

 == Changelog ==

+= 0.2.1 =
+Corrected a bug with the option to display the button on Pages

 = 0.2 =
 First public release